-The scaling of the steady-state energy with $t_M$ is shown for system sizes $N=3,\, 4$, and $5$ in Fig.~\ref{fig:heisenberg_scaling}, revealing the energy to be proportional to $1/t_M$, as also expected from the estimate~\eqref{eq:es_estimate}.
-This scaling is compared with the lower bounds on the energy that can be obtained by means of steering \cite{wang_2025_StateEngineeringUnsteerable}, indicated by dashed lines.
+The scaling of the steady-state energy with $t_M$ of the isotropic antiferromagnetic Heisenberg model obeying translation-invariance and open boundary conditions is shown for system sizes $N=3$ to $N=6$ in Fig.~\ref{fig:heisenberg_scaling}, revealing the energy to be proportional to $1/t_M$, as also expected from the estimate~\eqref{eq:es_estimate}.
+Already for $N=6$, the isotropic antiferromagnetic Heisenberg model exhibits a nontrivial spectral structure, with a high density of allowed transitions and pronounced degeneracies, see Appendix \ref{app:spectrum} for details, and thus captures key features of quantum many-body systems.
+The steady-state energies in Fig.~\ref{fig:heisenberg_scaling} were obtained by averaging the CPTP map over the meter splitting and the system–meter interaction using Monte Carlo integration, taking the sampling size sufficiently large such that the residual statistical error is negligible compared to the reported energy values.
+The steady-state energy scaling is compared with the lower bounds on the energy that can be obtained by means of steering \cite{wang_2025_StateEngineeringUnsteerable}, indicated by dashed lines.
 Cooling by repeated randomized system-meter interactions clearly outperforms steering for sufficiently large $t_M$ and weak $\gamma$ in view of the scaling of the steady-state energy with $\gamma$ and $1/t_M$.
 This is discussed in more detail below.